mehulagg/gitlab_test/doc/topics/autodevops/upgrading_auto_deploy_dependencies.md

 1. Execute `<environment-name>:helm-2to3:migrate` job.
 1. Deploy your environment as usual.
 This deployment will use Helm 3
 1. If the deployment succeeded, you can safely run `environment:helm-2to3:cleanup`.
 This deletes *all* Helm 2 release data from the namespace.
-  * In case you accidentally delete the Helm 2 releases before you are ready, the `<environment-name>:helm2to3:migrate` job persists a backup for 1 week a job artifact called `helm-2-release-backups`.
-The backup is in a kubernetes manifest file and and they can be restored using `kubectl apply -f $backup`.
+1. In case you accidentally delete the Helm 2 releases before you are ready, the `<environment-name>:helm2to3:migrate` job persists a backup for 1 week a job artifact called `helm-2-release-backups`.
+The backup is in a Kubernetes manifest file and they can be restored using `kubectl apply -f $backup`.
 1. Unset the `MIGRATE_HELM_2TO3` variable

 #### Traffic routing change for canary deployment and incremental rollout